Save Indian Canyon

 Land grabs from Indigenous Peoples are not something from the past, it is still happening today.
 A portion of Indian Canyon was sold recently, apparently without a title search, and portions of that land belong to Indian Canyon.
 The original Indian Village site at the mouth of Indian Canyon has already been plowed.
 Although this site is not on a portion of the disputed land lots it shows the lack of respect the new owner has for the original people that resided there.
 And plans to continue “developing” the land for agriculture that are in Indian Canyon threaten other ceremonial places.

-FlipCause link - Donate Now
+Patreon link - Donate Now

-Donate Here via FlipCause
+Donate Here via Patreon

 History: